Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `handToHand`

+*Read-only*.
 Direct access to the NPC's hand to hand skill statistic.

 **Returns**: